awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 1. \(Optional\) For **Description**, enter a brief description for the Client VPN endpoint\.

 1. For **Client IPv4 CIDR**, specify an IP address range, in CIDR notation, from which to assign client IP addresses\.
-**Note**
-The IP address range cannot overlap with the target network or with any of the routes that will be associated with the Client VPN endpoint\.
-The client CIDR range must have a block size of at least /22, and it must not be greater than /16\.
-**Important**
-The IP address range cannot be changed after the Client VPN endpoint has been created\.

 1. For **Server certificate ARN**, specify the ARN for the TLS certificate to be used by the server\.
 Clients use the server certificate to authenticate the Client VPN endpoint to which they are connecting\.
 **Note**